 At about 1605, after a cup of coffee, I raised the anchor and motored the 0.9 M to Marathi.
 After catching one of the moorings I took a nice and leisurely swim as the day by now was fairly hot.

 I checked my e-mail because I had not received any signal while in Arki.
 Here I get a good GPRS signal but a rather weak voice GSM signal.
-I did not, as I hoping, have a message from Aliki.
+I did not, as I was hoping, have a message from Aliki.

 I had an ouzo while watching the sun go down.
 The light lingered painting the sky with all the colors: red, orange, green on the E, then yellow on the W outlining the dark silhouette of the island.
 When there were no more colors to admire, I got into the dinghy and went ashore.
 Katina, Pandeli’s wife, proudly paraded, baby Pandelis, the latest addition to their family, while the happy grandfather looked on.
 The scion’s mother, Toola, was not there.
 She had gone for a few day excursion to Turkey.
 I was the third crew to go to their restaurant tonight.
 Already there were three from the Swiss Super Maramus S/Y Roylus and a couple from the Dutch Contessa S/Y Hannah.
 I had a salad with fresh goat cheese and caper leaves followed by the freshest and most delicious grilled fangropoulo ( a red snapper like fish).
 Mr. Pandelis was more talkative than usual.
 He was very glad that the work now was slacking off and their evenings were relatively quiet.
 Katina promised to bake fresh bread for me tomorrow.
 Obviously then I could not leave until the day after.